Azure/ALZ-Bicep/infra-as-code/bicep/orchestration/hubPeeredSpoke/README.md

-# Module: orchestration\hubPeeredSpoke - Spoke network, including peering to Hub
+# Module: Orchestration - hubPeeredSpoke - Spoke network, including peering to Hub (Hub & Spoke or Virtual WAN)

-This module acts as an orchestration module that create and configures a spoke network to deliver the Azure Landing Zone Hub & Spoke architecture which is also described in the wiki on the [Deployment Flow article](https://github.com/Azure/ALZ-Bicep/wiki/DeploymentFlow).
+This module acts as an orchestration module that create and configures a spoke network to deliver the Azure Landing Zone Hub & Spoke architecture, for both traditional Hub & Spoke and Virtual WAN, which is also described in the wiki on the [Deployment Flow article](https://github.com/Azure/ALZ-Bicep/wiki/DeploymentFlow).

 Module deploys the following resources: